klumhru/boost-python-bullet/README.md

 It exposes a limited subset of classes.

-You can use the bullet physics manual for reference but member methods have been renamed to python notation:
+You can use the bullet physics manual for reference but member methods have been renamed to conform to python convention:

 setRotation -> set_rotation
 setValue -> set_value
 etc...

+Also some methods have been changed to properties, as in btVector3.length

+Some methods have twins that have more descriptive names: btVector3.length_sqr exists along with btVector3.length which is a property instead of a method as in C++

 ### implemented classes